msaroufim/newblog/_drafts/2019-06-02-why-can-nn-solve-so-many-problems.md

 We can add as many inputs and outputs as we want.
 We can nest arrays inside arrays to predict tree like data structures but the key idea is the following.

 > Input and output uniquely define WHAT a neural network can represent or which problems it can solve.
-The layer configuration and the weights of each hidden layer node determine HOW good the neural network will be on a sample task
+The layer configuration and the weights of each hidden layer node determine HOW good the neural network will be on a sample task.

+Two neural networks with the same exact inputs and outputs model the same problem.
+They will differ in performance characteristics due to their hidden layers.

 So enough abstractions, let's go over some examples.